Minecraftgoose/GooseHyperGlassCDN/README.md

 GooseHyperGlassCDN wraps it with:
 - Zero-dependency IIFE bundle for the web (esbuild)
-- React extracted as an empty stub — pure Custom Element implementation
-- CDN deployment with a static documentation site
-- Full Chinese UI and interactive demos
 - `siri-wave` mode and `<liquid-glass-search>` component ported from aaaa-zhen/siri-glsl (MIT)

 ## Live URLs